-I am a BIG LJ Ross fan – her DCI Ryan series, set in England’s northeast is fabulous, and her descriptions of the countryside in Northumberland makes me shiver.
+I am a BIG LJ Ross fan – her DCI Ryan series, set in England’s northeast is fabulous, and her descriptions of the countryside in Northumberland make me shiver.
 Her ability to create atmospheric mystery is continued in “The Cove” – it’s the first book in her new Summer Mysteries series and is set in Cornwall.
 It’s definitely a combo of mystery meets chick-lit meets drama and if you’re looking for perfectly crafted Cornish descriptions then you won’t go far wrong with this.
 Buy The Cove from LJ Ross here.

-Book Series Set in Cornwall
+The 2 Best Book Series Set in Cornwall

 Set in the 18th and early 19th century, the Poldark series of 12 books follows the life of mine owner, Ross Poldark and his family.
 Dramatized into the 1975 and more recent incredibly popular 2015+ TV series’ these books or rather the TV series have created a whole new type of visitor for Cornwall – those searching for TV and movie locations!
 As with every sweeping odyssey, there is drama, suspense and romance.
 Start with the first book, “Ross Poldark”, which finds him returning home from fighting in the American War of Independence to find his father dead, his mining estate in ruins and his former fiancée engaged to his cousin.
 Buy the Poldark Series of books here.

 Rose Trevelyan is an amateur sleuth, a widow and a resident of Cornwall.
 She’s an artist who gets caught up in the centre of a police investigation into the disappearance of a local woman.
 This series, the Cornwall Mysteries, which starts with Buried in Cornwall, comes from Falmouth local, Janie Bolitho.
-There are seven in the series, which culminates with Caught out in Cornwall, published posthumously, as Bolitho died in 2002.
+There are seven in the series, which culminate with Caught out in Cornwall, published posthumously, as Bolitho died in 2002.
 This is a great series for its descriptions of locations in Cornwall, which will make you want to visit, and which, after your visit will reinforce your memories of where you’ve been!
 You can find Janie Bolitho’s Cornwall Mysteries here.

-Romance Novels Set in Cornwall
+2 Top Romance Novels Set in Cornwall

 Cornwall was made for romance novels.
-Whether that’s historical romance, contemporary romance, or chick-lit Cornwall.
+Whether that’s a historical romance, contemporary romance, or chick-lit Cornwall.
 Here’s a selection of the best romantic fiction set in Cornwall.

 Historical fiction meats romantic fiction meets sci-fi and all in a Cornish setting.
 What more can you ask for?
-Canadian novelist Kearsley brings Cornwall to life with a story of Eva, who leaves California to return to Cornwall to scatter her dead sister’s ashes.
+Canadian novelist Kearsley brings Cornwall to life with the story of Eva, who leaves California to return to Cornwall to scatter her dead sister’s ashes.
 In Cornwall she finds memories and intrigue and, that tried and tested favourite, time travel.
 If you’re a Diana Gabaldon fan, then you’ll love The Rose Garden – buy it here.

 If you’re heading to Cornwall for a beach holiday and want some easy reading chick-lit, then you can’t go far wrong with Jenny Colgan.
 You’ll find yourself looking around for the abandoned shop above which Polly’s rented flat to find the inspiration for the fictional Cornish village of Polbearne.
 Set in and amongst the stunning Mount St Michael, there’s a widowed friend, a love interest and the smell of freshly baked bread.
 Colgan doesn’t disappoint and this is an easy read with more than a passing reference to the local area.
 Pick up the Little Beach Street Bakery here.